 There are a few narrow exceptions when discrimination is permitted: for example, to encourage under-represented groups into the workforce, or where employing someone of a particular race or gender is a genuine occupational qualification.
 If you feel you need to discriminate, you should take advice to ensure that you are not discriminating illegally.

-Direct discrimination occurs when you discriminate against someone because of who they are: for example, if you decide not to recruit someone because of their colour.
+Direct discrimination occurs when you discriminate against someone because of who they are: for example, if you decide not to recruit someone because of their skin colour.
 You must also avoid indirect discrimination, which involves applying an unnecessary condition that is likely to discriminate: for example, insisting that all job applicants must be at least six feet tall (and so more likely to be male).